cfpb/sbl-project/features/features.md

     1. Aside from FI association, the confirmation of submission email would go to this email address.

 1. For the “Associate with a financial institution” what is the default list - do we show every institution in our database or do we narrow it down initially?
-    1. Prioritize the FIs that match their email domain, show all FIs in database so users can search by bank name or LEI to add other FIs whose domain does not initially match
+    1. Prioritize the FIs that match their email domain (TBD)
+    1. Show all FIs in database so users can search by bank name or LEI to add other FIs whose domain does not initially match

 1. What if we start with showing all financial institutions in our database so users can search by financial institution name or LEI?
-Then we can decide whether there is a user benefit to prioritizing the results by email domain.
+Then we can decide whether there is a user benefit to prioritizing the results by email domain?

 1. Can we get the email domains associated with all existing LEIs from GLEIF?
     1. If so our database of known financial institutions and LEIs will match GLEIF’s data.